stanpratama/Python-Practice/README.md

 `built_in_function_practice.ipynb`

 This files stored all built in function exercise such as lambda, filter, map, any/all, sorted, reversed, min/max, abs/sum/round, zip function.

+## Modules

+`modules_practice.ipynb`

+This files stored all modules exercise.
+This section discuss about Built-In Modules, Custom Modules, and External Modules.

+## HTTP Requests

+`dadjokes_generator.py`

+Generating a dad jokes from [icanhazdadjoke](https://icanhazdadjoke.com/) by accessing its API with `requests` module.

+In this section.
+I also learned the basic about HTTP and API.